NestorLiao/real-mono-theme/README.md

 ;; Put the main theme file real-mono-themes.el in your load path (add-to-list 'load-path "~/.emacs.d/elisp")

-;; Put the induvidual theme files real-mono-{black, white, etc.}-theme.el in your theme load path (add-to-list 'custom-theme-load-path "~/.emacs.d/themes")
+;; Put the induvidual theme files real-mono-{dark, eink, etc.}-theme.el in your theme load path (add-to-list 'custom-theme-load-path "~/.emacs.d/themes")
 ```

-You should now be able to load real-mono-themes with <code>M-x load-theme RET real-mono-{black, white, etc.} RET</code>!
+You should now be able to load real-mono-themes with <code>M-x load-theme RET real-mono-{dark, eink, etc.} RET</code>!

 Thanks For
 -------------------
-- minimal-emacs, a easy use config which bring me into emacs world.
+- minimal-emacs, a easy to use config that bring me into emacs world.
 - eink-theme, without it I will never try emacs with eink screen.
 - paperlike-go, without it I will never try sway/linux with eink screen.
 - almost-mono-theme, because it's "almost"-mono not "real"-mono, so I creat this real-mono-theme.